 Early Detection is Key

 The best way to avoid a learning disability caused by vision impairment is to detect vision troubles as early as possible in children.
-This means scheduling them for regular eye exams at the recommended intervals, which fall at six months, three years, and upon entry into school.
+This means scheduling them for regular eye exams at the recommended intervals being six months, three years, and upon entry into school.
 From there, annual eye exams are recommended to ensure there aren’t any changes in a child’s vision.
 By scheduling eye exams early on and regularly, parents can get their children any corrective lenses that may be needed to ensure full learning potential in school.

 For parents without vision insurance, now is a great time to look into buying a policy that can be used for the entire family.
 The FICPA sponsored CPA Insurance Marketplace has a vision plan* that can help cover everything from annual exams to prescription lenses and everything in between.